Taizhou, Zhejiang: Infrastructure and transport

-Historically, Taizhou was relatively inaccessible by road.
+Historically, Taizhou was relatively inaccessible by road due to its mountainous terrain.
 This has changed due to large infrastructure restructuring in the late 1990s and early 2000s.
 Presently, Taizhou is served by the S1 Ningbo–Taizhou–Wenzhou Expressway (甬台温高速公路), which is a segment in the north–south G15 Shenyang–Haikou Expressway, linking the city with Ningbo, Shanghai in the north and Wenzhou in the south; the Shangsan Expressway links Taizhou with the provincial capital Hangzhou.
 Taizhou Luqiao Airport was once named Huangyan Luqiao Airport (IATA:HYN) in the city's Luqiao District serves daily flights to Beijing and Chengdu and regular flights to other major Chinese cities.

 In September 2009, the high-speed Ningbo–Taizhou–Wenzhou railway opened.
 There are several stations in the prefecture boundaries of Taizhou.
 The station serving the urban core is in Huangyan District and is called Taizhou railway station.
-A second line, the Hangzhou–Taizhou high-speed railway, will open in 2021.
+A second line, the Hangzhou–Taizhou high-speed railway, opened in January 2022.
 Taizhou Central railway station on the line will serve Jiaojiang District.

 The first line of Taizhou Rail Transit opened in December 2022.